Ok, you have got your diploma, congratulations. But what next?

 This is becoming very popular, as there is so little support for new mums.

-What you can charge really depends on your level of experience and qualification, but very experienced qualified maternity nurse would be expecting around £150 per 2-hour visit.
-This would be for maternity nurses of at least 10 years’ experience.
+What you can charge really depends on your level of experience and qualification, but very experienced qualified maternity nurse practitioner would be expecting around £150 per 2-hour visit.
+This would be for maternity nurse practitioners of at least 10 years’ experience.

-For a less experienced maternity nurses you could start at £60 per 2 hour visit.
+For a less experienced maternity nurse practitioners you could start at £60 per 2 hour visit.

 Antenatal Support Packages: